122 Facts About Angela Lansbury

 Angela Lansbury actively sought the role in the hope that it would mark a change in her career.

-When she was chosen, it came as a surprise to theatre critics, who believed that it would go to a better-known actress; Angela Lansbury was forty-one years old, and it was her first starring role.
+When she was chosen, it came as a surprise to theatre critics, who believed that the part would go to a better-known actress; Angela Lansbury was 41 years old, and it was her first starring role.

-Mame Dennis was a glamorous character, with over twenty costume changes throughout the play, and Angela Lansbury's role involved ten songs and dance routines which she trained extensively for.
+Mame Dennis was a glamorous character, with over 20 costume changes throughout the play, and Angela Lansbury's role involved ten songs and dance routines for which she trained extensively.

-Angela Lansbury's was invited to star in a musical performance for the 1968 Academy Awards ceremony, and co-hosted that year's Tony Awards with former brother-in-law Peter Ustinov.
+Angela Lansbury was invited to star in a musical performance for the 1968 Academy Awards ceremony, and co-hosted that year's Tony Awards with former brother-in-law Peter Ustinov.

 Angela Lansbury considered this to be "one of my bitterest disappointments".